newrelic/newrelic-quickstarts/README.md

 2. [Clone your own repository to your local machine](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

 3. Copy the `_template` directory and its content to a new directory within the `packs` folder.
-Choose a name which identifies the purpose of your Quick start, such as `rabbitmq`, `apm-errors`, `sre`, or `aws-s3`
+Choose a name which identifies the purpose of your quickstart, such as `rabbitmq`, `apm-errors`, `sre`, or `aws-s3`

 4. In your new directory, you'll find the following folders: `dashboards`, `alerts`, `instrumentation`.
-Each folder contains a template or template directories that you can use to create entities for your Quick start.
+Each folder contains a template or template directories that you can use to create entities for your quickstart.

     For example, to add an existing dashboard to your quickstart, [copy the dashboard's JSON](https://docs.newrelic.com/docs/query-your-data/explore-query-data/dashboards/manage-your-dashboard/#dash-json), and save it as a JSON file in the `dashboards` directory.
 Next, create a screenshot of your dashboard, add it to `dashboards`, and give it the same name as your JSON file.